 The covering letter should state that the submission is for consideration for the Rozsika Parker Prize, and indicate under which path (Student or Post-Qualification) the paper should be considered.
 Information about training status, training institution and/or date of qualification; or university course and current status should be included.

 A panel of senior clinicians and academics will judge the papers, and the prize-winning papers will be published in the Journal.
-A cash prize will be awarded in each category, along with a one-year online subscription to the British Journal of Psychotherapy or the International Journal of Applied Psychoanalytic Studies.
+A cash prize will be awarded in each category, along with a one-year online subscription to the Journal of Psychotherapy or the International Journal of Applied Psychoanalytic Studies.
 The winning papers will be presented at a BJP event, to be announced in due course.